acabreira1/pluginparameters/README.md

 ###What it does

 * Automatically handles automated (synchronized with the host) parameters and non-automated (independent) parameters.
 * Maps many common parameter types (boolean, integer, float, logarithmic, logarithmic with sign) to the host float range of [0,1] back and forth.
-Custom parameter types can also be setup by inheriting from the class Param.
 * Allows parameters to be grouped as ParamGroups, which can be nested.
 This allows to create quite easily independent plugin building blocks.
 * Provides common ParamGroups as Arrays and Matrices for each defined parameter type.
 * Saves/loads selected parameter values to/from XML data.
 Methods are provided to save/load also entire ParamGroups directly to/from XML data.